versx/PoGoEventWatcher/README.md

     "botChannelIds": ["0000000000000000"],
     // Owner Discord Id for owner only commands "ownerId": "0000000000000000",
-    // List Discord user ids to send event changes to "userIds": ["0000000000000000"],
+    // List of Discord user ids to send event changes to "userIds": ["0000000000000000"],
     // Discord user/role mention string for event changes embed "mention": "@0000000000000000",